Deatrin/dotfiles/readme.md

 Leveraging Nix with nix-darwin or nixOS with home manager to apply desiered configuration to machines

+## Background

+I just want to be able to get a new machine run a few commands and have it be exactly as I like that way the turn up to working and computing is wayyyyy faster I also dont have to try and remember that one setting from long ago that I will never remember

 ## Structure

 - Root Folder